mikecrowe/clang-tidy-fmt/README.md

 It doesn't do a bad job, but it's not perfect.
 In particular:

+* It assumes that the input is mostly sane.
+If you get any warnings when compiling with `-Wformat` then misbehaviour is possible.

 * At the point that the check runs, the AST contains a single `StringLiteral` for the format string and any macro expansion, token pasting, adjacent string literal concatenation and escaping has been